-Teachers are given answer keys for each multiple-choice achievement test, and they are expected to mark the grades 6 and 9 tests and report the preliminary results to parents in June.
+Teachers are given answer keys for each multiple-choice and numerical-response achievement test, and they are expected to mark the tests and report the preliminary results to parents in June.

 Although no single test can provide a comprehensive picture of a student's achievement, when used in conjunction with more information gained from various classroom assessments, preliminary results can assist parents in more timely and better understanding of their child's achievement.